 During the winter there is a frozen pond you can skate on next to the Trail Center.
 Lake Maria State Park is also known to have a variety of wildlife and is perfect for bird watching.

-There’s much to like about this Royalton campground.
-One, it’s only 90 minutes from the Twin Cities via US-10.
-Two, it sits at the junction of the Mississippi and Platte Rivers.
-Three, it has close two two hundred tent and RV sites of various sizes.
+For one thing, it’s only 90 minutes from the Twin Cities via US-10.
+Second, it sits at the junction of the Mississippi and Platte Rivers.
+Three, it has close two 200 tent and RV campsites.

-This allows Minnesota campers to tube down the Platte, swim and slide at the site’s pool, and enjoy the quiet of the surrounding forest.
+Campers are able to tube down the Platte, swim and slide at the campground’s pool, and enjoy the quiet of the surrounding forest.
 Children are kept busy with playgrounds, mini-golf, and a game room.
-The chance to sit around a campfire is also available; however, due to the discovery of the deadly Ash Borer in the state, Two Rivers asks you to leave the firewood at home.

-While staying at this Minnesota campground, visitors should partake in activities like climbing the St. Croix River Dalles.
-Another opportunity available is to walk among the park’s wildflowers in search of its famous lava flows and glacial deposits.
-For more sedate campers, fishing and canoeing opportunities are available during the warmer months.
+While staying at this popular Minnesota campground, remember to walk among the park’s many wildflowers in search of its famous lava flows and glacial deposits.

 Ham Lake Campground is located an easy 35 minutes straight north from downtown Minneapolis.
-The campground boasts 115 RV sites along with 5 cabins available for rent.
+This popular Minnesota campground boasts 115 RV sites along with 5 cabins available for rent.

 The biggest attractions here are the amazing sandy beach with a super shallow swimming area as well as a petting zoo and playgrounds on site.

-Baker Park is one of our families favorite “close to home” Minnesota campgrounds, located an easy 30 minutes from downtown Minneapolis.
+Baker Park is one of our families favorite “close to home” Minnesota campgrounds.
+It’s located an easy 30 minutes from downtown Minneapolis.

-If you want to experience some relaxing camping in Minnesota, Father Hennepin is the perfect destination.
+If you want to experience some of the most relaxing camping in Minnesota, Father Hennepin is the perfect destination.

 Mille Lacs Lake is one of the largest inland lakes in Minnesota, and the Lakeview campground within Father Hennepin State Park gives overnight users a front row seat to it all.